 - C4E (finished) – Cloud for Europe consortium of public authorities aimed to improve capabilities and usage scenarios for cloud computing in public sector scenarios.
 C4E stopped in phase 2 of the PCP due to too much delay, inefficient procurement coordination.

-- PRACE 3IP (completed) – Consortium of research infrastructure centers that conducts a PCP that increased the energy efficiency of high performance computing.
+- PRACE 3IP (completed) – Consortium of research infrastructure centers that conducted a PCP that increased the energy efficiency of high performance computing.
 The solutions are being deployed in several follow-up procurements e.g. in FENIX, PPI4HPC

 - NYMPHA-MD (completed) – Consortium of mental care hospitals that completed a PCP on next generation services for mental health treatment focusing on bipolar disorder.
 One of the phase 3 solutions is already deployed.
 Other is working on commercialisation.